awsdocs/aws-cdk-guide/doc_source/aws_construct_lib.md

 ### Passing Resources from a Different Stack<a name="aws_construct_lib_referencing_stack"></a>

-You can refer to resources in a different stack, but in the same account and region\.
-If you need to refer to a resource in a different account or region, see the next section\.
+You can refer to resources in a different stack, but in the same account and AWS Region, as shown in the following example\.
+If you need to refer to a resource in a different account or Region, see [Passing Resources from a Different Account or Region](#aws_construct_lib_referencing_other)\.

 ```
 const account = '123456789012';